selinceydeli/Subgraph_Federated_Learning/README.md

 - **Port ID embeddings** (to encode in/out-port numbers)
 - **Mini-batch neighborhood sampling** using PyG’s `NeighborLoader`
 - **Configurable fanout per hop** (default: `[10, 10, 10, 10, 5, 5]`)
+- **`encode()` method** — returns pre-MLP node representations of shape `[N, hidden_dim]`, used by the Cross-Client Embedding Bootstrap pipeline to extract structural embeddings without passing through the classification head

 To train and evaluate this model: